-The method outline below may be used for SB 2030 projects beginning the SD phase (or equivalent) prior to January 1, 2015.
+The method outline below may be used for SB 2030 projects beginning the SD phase (or equivalent) on or after January 1, 2015 and prior to the implementation of the anticipated 2020-2024 SB 2030 Standard.
+This method may be updated as new standards become available, project teams should verify that they are using the correct version.

-This standard has been created as an option for small buildings-in lieu of the use of full building simulation-as a way to demonstrate that a building is aggressively incorporating cost-effective energy efficiency upgrades that go well above minimum energy code requirements consistent with the intent of the SB2030 program.
-Many small buildings have different limitations on possible design options and would have a disproportionately large cost of performing detailed building energy simulation to demonstrate energy performance consistent with the performance based SB2030 Energy Standard for the building.
+This standard has been created as an option for small buildings-in lieu of the use of full building simulation-as a way to demonstrate that a building is aggressively incorporating cost-effective energy efficiency upgrades that go well above minimum energy code requirements consistent with the intent of the SB 2030 program.
+Many small buildings have different limitations on possible design options and would have a disproportionately large cost of performing detailed building energy simulation to demonstrate energy performance consistent with the performance based SB 2030 Energy Standard for the building.
 This Small Buildings option can be selected by project teams as an approach that ensures cost-effectiveness both in terms of the energy design options and the overall project design and development costs.

-Project teams electing to use the SB2030 Energy Standard for Small Buildings in lieu of using building simulation to document energy performance must meet all requirements in Part 1 of this document and one of the Options for Part 2 (on the following pages).
+Project teams electing to use the SB 2030 Energy Standard for Small Buildings in lieu of using building simulation to document energy performance must meet all requirements in Part 1 of this document and one of the Options for Part 2 (on the following pages).
 Limited variances for specific portions of the requirements may be granted if the project team can document that a specific requirement cannot be met due to special requirements for a project and/or non-cost effectiveness (>15 year payback).
 All projects must still document the project's Energy Standard.
 Major renovation projects are only required to meet the requirements that are specific to the equipment and systems that are being replaced.